Most drinkers secretly long for the days they enjoyed life without the sauce.

 I carefully documented how my life went during this important year.
 In this article, I will discuss the benefits and downsides of quitting drinking for a full year.
 So, read on to learn what to expect when you quit drinking.

 I started drinking at the age of 15.
 Those were my relatively carefree years.
 I drank when I wanted to, I didn’t drink when I didn’t want to.
 I didn’t even think it would become a problem someday.
 Drinking was so normal and widespread that I didn’t even question it.
 Drinking was fun, I was young.
 It wasn’t an issue until I graduated from college and started working full time.

 After I started a cubicle job, drinking after work became a regular thing.
 My job was a chore to get through and alcohol was my reward after the day of dull work.
 This was not the future I imagined.
 My job sucked and so did my life.
-I had no life to speak about.
-I was stuck in an unpleasant city and a cubicle.
+I hated my life.
+I was stuck in an unpleasant city and a suffocating cubicle.
 I didn’t even know there was another option.

 This vicious cycle continued for more than 10 years.
 Go to work-spend the day at the office-leave the office-drink-sleep-wake up-go to work-repeat.
-My life was like this.
-I was also a heavy smoker, which made the matters worse.
+My life was miserable.
+I was also a heavy smoker, which made matters worse.